Rikochu/cse15l-lab-reports/index.md

 ![Image](sshkeys1.JPG)

-One key step to solving an issue I had was opening PowerShell as admin to do these steps and to start the ssh-agent by typing the first three commands as shown in the first screenshot above.
+One key step to solving an issue I had was opening PowerShell as admin to do these steps and to start the ssh-agent by typing the first three commands as shown in the first screenshot below.
 Then I use the command ssh-add and the location of where the save key was stored.

 ![Image](sshkeys2.JPG)